Vyral/base-template/_posts/2018-07-23-how-has-technology-helped-our-home-sellers.md

 {% include youtube.html %}

+Technology has changed the real estate market for better, especially for home sellers.
+Here’s how.

 As many of you know, I come from a production background and photography is one of my hobbies.
 Photography, and technology in general, has really made a huge difference in the real estate industry in the last decade or so. **Today I want to talk about how this technology has really helped our sellers sell their homes.**

 For all of our seller’s listings, we have a professional photographer who comes out to take pictures.
 We also utilize a full video tour that incorporates drone photography to give buyers a really good idea of what a property actually looks like.